Table of Contents Hide

-- Choose silver, grey or clear color if you want a subdued color for a professional setting that you don’t want the colors to stand out.
+- Choose silver, grey or clear color if you want a subdued color for a professional setting where you don’t want the colors to stand out.

 - Choose colors according to your favorite sports team.

-- For special occasions and holidays, you can try your favorite color combinations like red and green or Christmas, Glow-in-the-dark for Halloween, red and white for Valentine or bright colors for April Fool’s Day (Be aware that the colors may not be changed for some weeks or months).
+- For special occasions and holidays, you can try your favorite color combinations like red and green for Christmas, Glow-in-the-dark for Halloween, red and white for Valentine’s, or bright colors for April Fool’s Day (Be aware that the colors may not be changed for some weeks or months).

 Braces colors you should avoid: